About two dozen families of eurypterids “sea scorpions” are known from the fossil record.

 Although these ancient predators have a superficial similarity, including a defensive needle-like spike or telson at their tail end, they are not true scorpions.
 They are an extinct group of arthropods related to spiders, ticks, mites and other extant creepy crawlies.

-Euripterids are found in Canada, mostly notably at the Ridgemount Quarry near Niagara Falls.
-This near perfect specimen of Eurypterus remipes, held by my young cousin Sivert, was named the official state fossil of New York in 1984.
+Eurypterids are found in Canada, most notably at the Ridgemount Quarry near Niagara Falls.
+This near-perfect specimen of Eurypterus remipes, held by my young cousin Sivert, was named the official state fossil of New York in 1984.